ly-zhu/Leveraging-Category-Information-for-Single-Frame-Visual-Sound-Source-Separation/README.md

 # Reference

+[1] Zhu, Lingyu, and Esa Rahtu.
+"Visually guided sound source separation using cascaded opponent filter network."
+Proceedings of the Asian Conference on Computer Vision (ACCV).
+2020.

-[1] Zhao, Hang, et al. "The sound of pixels."
+[2] Zhao, Hang, et al. "The sound of pixels."
 Proceedings of the European conference on computer vision (ECCV).
 2018.

-[2] Arandjelovic, Relja, and Andrew Zisserman.
+[3] Arandjelovic, Relja, and Andrew Zisserman.
 "Objects that sound."
 Proceedings of the European Conference on Computer Vision (ECCV).
 2018.

 ## Citation
 ```bibtex